 When political commentators discuss voting blocs, the age of voters is often a key focus.
 But political commentators don't treat age blocs equally.
 Here are the narratives we are given:

 When old people vote as a bloc, we are told it is out of fear.
 And the politicians who target them by demagoguing Social Security and Medicare?
 They are accused of cynically pandering to the fears of elderly voters.

 But when young people vote as a bloc, we are told they are simply making their voices heard!
 It is the beauty of the political process!
 And the politicians who pander to them by making impossible promises about issues like education?
 Why, they are simply paving the way for a brighter future!
 No cynicism here, friends.

 I think this is because the media is enamored with the narrative of the 60s youth movement; the narrative that says young people rose up as one warm and fuzzy voice to cuddle a broken nation.
 So whenever young people appear to be voting as a bloc again, the media always frames it as "a moment."

-Every move made by every politician is politics, and every promise, no matter how much faux optimism is lacquered on to it, and is designed to get votes from a specific group.
-And whether the target is old or young, there is always an element of fear:
+Every move made by every politician is politics, and every promise, no matter how much faux optimism is lacquered on it, and is designed to generate votes from a specific group.
+Whether the target is old or young, there is always an element of fear:

 "Unlike my opponent, I understand the needs of our seniors, which is why I'm going to preserve _____."